yeswework/fabrica-dev-kit/README.md

 #Fabrica for WordPress
 Fabrica provides an environment and tools to streamline every part of the WordPress development process.
 Its main features are:

-* Instant set-up of fast local development server
+* Instant set-up of fast local development server (one per project)
 * Tools for coding better themes using Twig, PostCSS, MVC and BEM
 * Build script to preprocess, lint and optimize assets
 * Live browser testing, synchronized across devices
 * Version control for custom fields
 * Instant deployment

-##All features
+##Complete feature list

 ###Installs and configures an independent local development environment for each project.

-* Using [Vagrant](https://www.vagrantup.com/) and [Chef](https://www.chef.io/chef/) and with a single Terminal command, installs and fully configures a virtual machine for your project running the [Nginx](https://nginx.org/) web server with [PHP-FPM](https://php-fpm.org/), for super-fast local development.
-Each Fabrica project has a separate virtual machine (and therefore IP / development domain) – creating a more efficient, intuitive, reliable and secure setup than a one-size-fits-all model like MAMP.
+* Using [Vagrant](https://www.vagrantup.com/) and [Chef](https://www.chef.io/chef/) (and via a single Terminal command), installs and fully configures a virtual machine for your project running the [Nginx](https://nginx.org/) web server with [PHP-FPM](https://php-fpm.org/), for super-fast local development.
+Each Fabrica project has a separate virtual machine (and therefore IP / development domain).
+This gives a more efficient, intuitive, reliable and secure setup than a one-size-fits-all model like MAMP.
-* Maps your project's virtual machine to your chosen development domain (eg. `fabrica.dev`) by automatically modifying the local `hosts` file, for no-fuss browser access.
+* Maps your chosen development domain (eg. `fabrica.dev`) to the virtual machine by automatically modifying the local `hosts` file, for no-fuss browser access.
 * Automatically installs all the software required to develop, including the latest version of WordPress and your plugins of choice (you just list them in the initial setup file), as well as build, optimization and deployment tools.

 ###Allows you to write cleaner, more logical and more beautiful code (if you want to)...
 * ... with templates written in [Twig](http://twig.sensiolabs.org/) rather than directly in PHP.
-Installs the revolutionary [Timber](https://upstatement.com/timber/) to bring MVC-like separation of concerns to WP development, separating data processing and analytical logic from presentation, allowing you to write more elegant, legible and maintainable templates, eradicating `<?php` `?>` tag-itis forever.
+Installs the revolutionary [Timber](https://upstatement.com/timber/) to bring MVC-like separation of concerns to WordPress development, separating data processing and analytical logic from presentation, allowing you to write more elegant, legible and maintainable templates, eradicating `<?php` `?>` tag-itis forever.
 A genuine 'never go back' improvement.
 See the MVC section in code examples below for more.
 * ... with [BEM syntax](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/).
 Installs the [BEML](https://github.com/zenwalker/node-beml) preprocessor for HTML which allows you to write much less repetitive BEM markup (see code examples below), and which in turn reflects your (Post)CSS structure more closely.
 * ... with [PostCSS](https://github.com/postcss/postcss) for variables, mixins and other CSS preprocessing enhancements (it can compile your SASS or LESS code no problem).
 * ... with the [LostGrid](https://github.com/peterramsing/lost) grid system / preprocessor, which allows you to build fluid, responsive, nested grids without using presentational classes, with or without [Flexbox](https://github.com/peterramsing/lost).